Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

     ```

     **NOTE:**
-    If workers have been removed and the worker count is currently at two, a time out restarting cray-bss can be ignored.
+    If workers have been removed and the worker count is currently at two, a timeout restarting `cray-bss` can be ignored.
 For example, the following failure output from `remove_management_ncn.py` can be ignored.

-    ```screen
+    ```text
     Waiting for cray-bss to start.
     Do not kill this script.
 The wait will timeout in 10 minutes if bss does not fully start up.
     Ran:     kubectl -n services rollout status deployment cray-bss --timeout=600s